-If the first-trimester FMF combined algorithm can detect the majority of early-onset FGR, there is no equivalent screening tool for late-onset FGR [21].
+If the first-trimester FMF combined algorithm can detect the majority of early-onset FGR, there is no equivalent screening tool for late-onset FGR.
 The main challenges near term are (1) to differentiate constitutionally small fetuses from growth restricted fetuses affected by placental dysfunction among the cohort of SGA babies (reduce false-positives) and (2) to identify normal-sized fetuses affected by placental dysfunction (reduce false-negatives).
-It has been demonstrated that a low cerebroplacental ratio (CPR) in the third-trimester is an independent predictor of stillbirth and adverse perinatal outcome [51-53], but its efficacy to improve the prediction of adverse perinatal outcome in routine antenatal care remains unascertained [21, 52, 54].
-Serum biomarkers such as PIGF and soluble fms-like tyrosine kinase-1 (sFlt1) are widely used to predict and diagnose PE [55, 56], but their routine assessment at 35-37 weeks' gestation has shown a poor performance to predict adverse pregnancy outcomes in both SGA and appropriate for gestational age (AGA) fetuses [57].
+It has been demonstrated that a low cerebroplacental ratio in the third-trimester is an independent predictor of stillbirth and adverse perinatal outcome, 51-53 but its efficacy to improve the prediction of adverse perinatal outcome in routine antenatal care remains unascertained.
+Serum biomarkers such as placental growth factor and soluble fms-like tyrosine kinase-1 are widely used to predict and diagnose PE, but their routine assessment at 35-37 weeks' gestation has shown a poor performance to predict adverse pregnancy outcomes in both SGA and appropriate for gestational age fetuses.

-It is likely that new algorithms combining maternal risk factors, EFW, maternal and fetal Dopplers and/or serum biomarkers might improve the detection rate of stillbirth and FGR near term [58].
-An example of such an approach was proposed by Akolekar et al. In their study of 45,000 singleton pregnancies, they stratified fetuses into 4 categories of risk based on a third-trimester scan assessment of EFW, uterine, umbilical and middle cerebral artery Dopplers [59].
-The first step identified very low-risk fetuses with an EFW ≥40th centile, then the second step discriminated between 3 categories of risk (high, intermediate and low) for fetuses with an EFW <40th centile.
-The frequency of subsequent pregnancy monitoring was tailored in line with those 4 risk categories.
-This approach showed a better performance than an EFW <10th centile alone to predict adverse perinatal outcome.
+It is likely that new algorithms combining maternal risk factors, EFW, maternal and fetal Dopplers, and/or serum biomarkers might improve the detection rate of stillbirth and FGR near term.
+An example of such an approach was proposed by Akolekar et al. In their study of 45,000 singleton pregnancies, they stratified fetuses into four categories of risk based on a third-trimester scan assessment of EFW, uterine, umbilical, and middle cerebral artery Dopplers.
+The first step identified very low-risk fetuses with an EFW ≥40th percentile, then the second step discriminated between three categories of risk (high, intermediate, and low) for fetuses with an EFW <40th percentile.
+The frequency of subsequent pregnancy monitoring was tailored in line with those four risk categories.
+This approach showed a better performance than an EFW <10th percentile alone to predict adverse perinatal outcome.
 In the absence of definitive evidence for EFW and Doppler parameters assessment, several international societies have taken a pragmatic approach to their use in the management of late-onset FGR.
-An example of such guidance is the Saving Babies Lives Care Bundle version 2 (SBLCBv2) recommendations in the UK.
-SBLCBv2 recommends birth from 37 weeks, 39 weeks, 41 weeks or specialist Maternal-Fetal Medicine referral based on findings from EFW and Doppler assessment at term (Fig. 7) [60].
+An example of such guidance is the Saving Babies Lives Care Bundle version 2 recommendations in the UK.
+Saving Babies Lives Care Bundle version 2 recommends birth from 37 weeks, 39 weeks, 41 weeks or specialist Maternal-Fetal Medicine referral based on findings from EFW and Doppler assessment at term (Fig. 7).